18 Jul 2026, Sat

 Image via Utah Highway Patrol/Facebook

-The impact is already being seen locally.
-In the Hudson Valley, law enforcement agencies report they are tracking an increase in road rage-related cases.
-In recent weeks, several incidents have drawn attention, including a dispute in Ramapo that escalated into violence and left a man injured after being struck with a tire iron.
+The Hudson Valley has seen its own share of recent cases.
+Law enforcement there reports tracking an increase in road rage-related incidents, including a dispute in Ramapo that escalated into violence and left a man injured after being struck with a tire iron.

 By Eve Nowell